-Any single vehicle or combination of vehicles that does not meet the definition of Class A or Class B, but is either designed to transport 16 or more passengers, or is transporting material that has been designated as hazardous under 49 U.S.C.
-5103 and is required to be placarded under subpart F of 49 CFR Part 172 or is transporting any quantity of a material listed as a select agent or toxin in 42 CFR Part 73.
+Any single vehicle or combination of vehicles that does not meet the definition of Class A or Class B, but is either designed to transport 16 or more passengers.
+Or, a Class C license may be needeed if the material being transported has been designated as hazardous under 49 U.S.C.
+5103, and is required to be placarded under subpart F of 49 CFR Part 172, or is transporting any quantity of a material listed as a select agent or toxin in 42 CFR Part 73.

 Drivers who operate special types of CMVs also need to pass additional tests to obtain any of the following endorsements on their commercial license: